 Thanks to commercially available analytics platforms and enhanced computing capacity, many organizations can now organize and connect this data in a timely fashion, according to an article on the wiredFINANCE blog.
 But for organizations to successfully turn their data into valuable strategic tools and assets, such as business expense reports, they must overcome several obstacles.

 - By nature, “big data” is ambiguous and difficult to understand.
 Depending on the organization, useful data streams in through numerous channels and formats, from internal enterprise information to CRM reports and relevant third-party or public databases.
 Chrome River’s analytics platform makes it easier to integrate multidimensional sources with more than 300 other enterprise-information sources, creating dashboards and reports in several formats.

 - Turning data into business insights requires more than analytics.
 It also must be easy for managers to use without requiring IT intervention.
 Users should have access to all the features they need to transform enterprise data into compelling and actionable reports without intervention from technical staff.

 - Using data strategically requires leadership and new ways of thinking.
 A solid analytics platform can facilitate fast, effective decision-making and the smooth execution of day-to-day operations.

 In the end, the ability to overcome these three hurdles may be what puts an organization ahead of its competitors.
 We’d like to learn from your experiences with “big data” projects.
 What do you see as the major obstacles to deriving real value from an organization’s data?
+Perhaps the first project can be mining your company's expenses to learn the true cost of sales.
 Let us know by posting in the comments section!